9 tips for finding buyers on the European grain, pulses and oilseeds market

 Contents of this page

 The commodity buyers focus on bulk, which often goes to the food processing or feed industry.
-This target group includes multinational companies such as Cargill, ADM, Bunge and Olam that which are likely to be active in or close to your home market, making export to Europe less necessary.
+This target group includes multinational companies such as Cargill, ADM, Bunge and Olam, which are likely to be active in or close to your home market, making export to Europe less necessary.
 These will be among your targets when focused on high-volume and low-value crops (some commodities are listed on the stock exchange).

 You must understand that other or specialised buyers try to differentiate from the commodity market in many different ways.
 They add unique value, focus on special ingredients or supply specific markets.
 For example, you will find specialised buyers for organic ingredients such as Tradin Organic (Netherlands), gluten-free such as Freee by Doves Farm (United Kingdom), additives and functional ingredients that you can find for example at Neupert Ingredients (Germany) and companies that transform raw material into consumer products, such as the Italian company Pedon.